beerfactory/brewbox-doc/specifications.rst

 Specifications
 ##############

-** Content : **

-* First part of this documentation describes the `context`_ in which BrewBox can help.
-* Second part addresses the description of the `functional requirements`_ BrewBox must meet.
-* Last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knwoledge in electronic and computing.
+The rirst part of this documentation describes the `context`_ in which BrewBox can help.
+Second part addresses the description of the `functional requirements`_ BrewBox must meet.
+Last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knwoledge in electronic and computing.

 .. note::